loosolab/UROPA/docs_rst/index.rst

 Welcome to the UROPA documentation!
 ===================================
-UROPA is a command line based tool, intended for genomic region annotation.
-Based on a configuration file, different target features can be prioritized with multiple integrated queries.
-These can be sensitive for feature type, distance, strand specificity, feature attributes (eg. protein_coding) or the anchor position relative to the feature.
+UROPA is a command line based tool intended for genomic region annotation.
+Different target features can be prioritized with multiple integrated queries based on a configuration file.
+Queries are sensitive for feature type, distance, strand specificity, feature attributes (eg.
+“protein\_coding”) or the anchor position relative to the feature.
 UROPA can incorporate reference annotation files (GTF) from different sources, like Gencode, Ensembl, or RefSeq, as well as custom reference files produced by the user.